Sunnykumar926/SageMaker-Flight-Price-Prediction/README.md

-# Fligth Prices Prediction: End-to-End Machine Learning Project using AWS SageMaker
+# End-to-End Flight-Price-Predictor using AWS SageMaker